orbitrs/docs/DOCUMENTATION_PROGRESS_REPORT.md

 ## Overview

 This report summarizes the progress made on the documentation improvement initiative for the Orbit UI Framework based on the Content Gap Analysis document.
-This update focuses on high-priority documentation tasks completed as of May 24, 2025.
+This update focuses on high-priority and medium-priority documentation tasks completed as of May 24, 2025.

 ## Completed High-Priority Tasks